Great Lakes

-The Great Lakes, also called the Great Lakes of North America, are a series of large interconnected freshwater lakes in the mid-east region of North America that connect to the Atlantic Ocean via the Saint Lawrence River.
-There are five lakes, which are Superior, Michigan, Huron, Erie, and Ontario and are in general on or near the Canada–United States border.
-Hydrologically, lakes Michigan and Huron are a single body joined at the Straits of Mackinac.
+The Great Lakes, also called the Great Lakes of North America, are a series of large interconnected freshwater lakes spanning the Canada–United States border.
+The five lakes are Superior, Michigan, Huron, Erie, and Ontario (though hydrologically, Michigan and Huron are a single body of water, joined at the Straits of Mackinac).
 The Great Lakes Waterway enables modern travel and shipping by water among the lakes.
+The lakes connect ultimately to the Atlantic Ocean via the Saint Lawrence River as their primary drainage outflow.
+The lakes are also connected to the Mississippi River basin through the Illinois Waterway.

-The Great Lakes are the largest group of freshwater lakes on Earth by total area and are second-largest by total volume, containing 21% of the world's surface fresh water by volume.
+The Great Lakes are the largest group of freshwater lakes on Earth by total area and the second-largest by total volume.
+They contain 21% of the world's surface fresh water by volume.
 The total surface is 94250 sqmi, and the total volume (measured at the low water datum) is 5439 cumi, slightly less than the volume of Lake Baikal (23615 km3, 22–23% of the world's surface fresh water).
 Because of their sea-like characteristics, such as rolling waves, sustained winds, strong currents, great depths, and distant horizons, the five Great Lakes have long been called inland seas.
-Depending on how it is measured, by surface area, either Lake Superior or Lake Michigan-Huron is the second-largest lake in the world and the largest freshwater lake.
-Lake Michigan is the largest lake that is entirely within one country.
+Depending on how it is measured, by surface area, either Lake Superior or Lake Michigan–Huron is the second-largest lake in the world and the largest freshwater lake.
+Lake Michigan is the largest lake, by surface area, that is entirely within one country, the United States.